 - Thoracic epidural collection (hence the high incidence of scapular "clothes hanger" pain reported)

 - Please use smaller bore, traumatic (blunt) needles and replace stylet [BestBets] prior to removal

-- Caffeine - evidence inconclusive - worth a try.
+- Caffeine (assumed to be a cerevral vasoconstrictor) - evidence inconclusive - worth a try

 Chiapparini L, Ciceri E, Nappini S, Castellani MR, Mea E, Bussone G, et al. Headache and intra-cranial hypotension: neuroradiological findings.
 Neurol Sci2004;25(suppl 3):S138-41.